kbaggen/SPINDELMATE/README.md

 All data and controlling is done at TILTPILLHUB CLOUD and hence you only need to enter wifi details once in the logger.
 ![Overview_TILTPILLHUB](https://user-images.githubusercontent.com/16992918/216659475-5f0e1974-2800-446a-8781-19560506e31d.png)

+### Installing and Download
 As TILTPILLHUB run on same database as iBLOPPER you can see how to setup and install at => https://iblopper.bubble-logger.com/iblopper-esp32-building/.
+The Binfile and files to setup you find under releases.

 > 1. Install CP210x USB to UART Bridge VCP Drivers, if not already done.
 > 2. done this before.